zsoltzsolt/ai-in-medicine-analysis/README.md

-# A Visual Analysis of Artificial Intelligence in Medicine
+# A Visual Analysis of Artificial Intelligence in Healthcare

 The goal of the project is to analyze how artificial intelligence in medicine has evolved over time using bibliographic metadata from OpenAlex.